contao/docs-archive/api/hooks/getPageLayout.md

 The `getPageLayout` hook is triggered when a regular page is generated.
 It can be used to modify the page or layout object.
-It passes the page object, the layout object and the page module as arguments and does not expect a return value.
+It passes the page object, the layout object and the page type instance as arguments and does not expect a return value.

-It is available from version 3.1.0.
+**Tag** It is available from version 3.1.0.

 ## Parameters